Fluffy Cassava Flour Pancakes (Gluten-Free)

 Here is everything you need to make the best-tasting cassava flour pancake recipe:

-Vanilla Extract: You can substitute vanilla extract with almond extract or another flavor extract of your choice.
+• Vanilla Extract: Vanilla adds warmth and flavor.
+You can substitute almond extract or another mild flavor extract if desired.

 Stack of cassava flour pancakes with strawberries and blackberries.